suvamM/covid-19/README.md

 ## What's next?
 Quite a lot actually.
 The implementation right now is a very simple proof-of-concept, and can be extended in several ways.
 One way is to improve the encoding to make it more precise, and capture contraints at finer granularity.
 As an example, right now the Regulation Checker enforces that all restaurants are closed, whereas in reality several restaurants are permitting take-away.
 The other way to contribute is to encode additional orders.

 There is clearly some benefits in using the language of SMT to unambiguously specify orders.
 However, the current implementation is too low-level to be generally useful.
-Is there a way to add a front-end, where a user can specify these orders more easily, and a translator uses the encoding scheme to generate Z3 queries?
-Food for thought...
+Is there a way to add a front-end, where a policy maker can specify these orders more easily, and a translator uses the encoding scheme to generate Z3 queries?
+In such a scenario, developers of Regulation Checker can be removed from the picture entirely: policy makers use the front-end to write orders.
+These orders are much more rigorous as they are backed up by mathematical models.
+The Regulation Checker's translation scheme generates queries for Z3, and check for satisfiability.
+If unsatisfiable, policy makers will know that something in the new order is not consistent with existing orders.
+Otherwise, the new order is all good, and citizens can now interact with the system to query what is allowed in the purview of the order.

 I'd love to have your thoughts and inputs in this project!
 Please feel free to raise issues and PRs!